 By orders of AFFI President Chuck Sullivan, the AFFI Honor Guard is activated.

-Please plan on attending, and please bring Local flags and tools for the services.
-I know, as always, you will all do Whatever It Takes to Honor, Cherish, Remember, and Salute Brother Ward, his family, and his Local.
+Please plan on attending.
+I know, as always, you will all do Whatever It Takes to Honor, Cherish, Remember, and Salute Brother Sinclair, his family, and his Local.

 Fraternally,